hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_apply.rst

 Hasura CLI: hasura migrate apply
 --------------------------------

-Apply migrations on the database
+Apply migrations on the database.

 Synopsis
 ~~~~~~~~

-Apply migrations on the database
+Apply migrations on the database.

 ::